 There is a thing called your social media footprint.
 It’s something to keep in mind whenever you post on your numerous social media accounts.

-In this post, we’ll discuss your social media footprint and why it matters, so you’ll have a better grasp of what’s going on when you go online.
+In this post, we’ll discuss your social media footprint and why it matters so you’ll better grasp what’s going on when you go online.

 Why does your social media footprint matter?